MAMMOTHMAN34/trail-difficulty-scorer/README.md

 **Takeaway:** terrain geometry explains much of trail difficulty, but not all of it.

+### Next steps

+Given more time, there are the most promising directions, roughly in order of expected payoff:

+- **Close the data gap.** Add more long-but-gentle and technical trails so the model learns that distance alone (without steepness) can mean difficult.
+This is the single biggest lever, since it directly addresses the under-rating shown above.
+- **Add technicality features.** Enrich each route with OpenStreetMap trail tags (`sac_scale`, `trail_visibility`, `surface`) to capture the rocky/scrambly character that elevation data can't see.
+- **Reduce label noise.** Average difficulty across multiple sources (Wikiloc, AllTrails, Komoot) instead of a single subjective rating, giving the model a cleaner target.
+- **Model difficulty as ordinal.** Use ordinal regression so the model is penalised more for predicting *easy* on a *very difficult* trail than for an adjacent near-miss.

 ## Stack

 | Layer            | Tools                                          |